-Vaser Lipo, also known as Lipo Selection, is an advanced body contouring procedure that selectively removes unwanted body fat.
+Vaser Lipo, also known as Lipo Selection or Vaser liposuction, is an advanced body contouring procedure that selectively removes unwanted body fat.
 Vaser uses ultrasound technology to easily remove large amounts of stored fat while been able to gently reshape your body.
 The procedure is done under local anaesthetic using a tumescent anaesthesia allowing for a gentle yet highly detailed body contouring effect.

 Vaser Lipo is tissue selective, targeting fat while protecting other tissues from damage.
 The innovative Vaser technology breaks up fat while preserving these other important tissues to produce smooth results and rapid healing.
 Vaser can be carried out in several areas at the same time.

-She has been performing Liposuction for the last 26 years in which she has performed over several thousand liposuctions.
+Dr Nair has been performing Vaser liposuction in Sydney for the last 26 years in which she has performed over several thousand liposuctions.
 She has been performing Vaser Lipo procedures for the last 6 years.